Lost in Love (Freda Payne album)

 Lost in Love is a ten-track collection of songs that were recorded by Freda Payne during the decade of the seventies.
 With the exception of her biggest hit "Band of Gold," the rest of the tracks were recorded after she left the label of Invictus Records in 1973 (Invictus went defunct that same year).
 Tracks 2 through 9 were all taken from Payne's album Out of Payne Comes Love, while the final selection is from her album Payne & Pleasure, which was released a year before Out of Payne Comes Love.
+It was rated two stars by AllMusic.